Whatcom Community College

 AHECWW is working with partners across Washington to make it easier for healthcare students to map their academic pathway to healthcare and STEM certifications and degree programs.

-There are a vast number of outreach programs throughout the Washington, Wyoming, Alaska, Montana and Idaho (WWAMI) region striving to bring minorities who are underrepresented in the health care fields toward college level training in the health sciences.
+There are a vast number of outreach programs through Washington striving to bring minorities who are underrepresented in the health care fields toward college level training in the health sciences.

 Learn more about Directions to a Career in Health Care in Washington.